pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This command displays the WBEM connection definition of a single connection as follows:

-      * A named connection from the WBEM connections file if NAME argument is specified.
+      * NAME argument exists; show that WBEM connections file.

-      * The current connection if NAME is not provided and a current connection exists (selected, or defined on the command line).
+      * NAME argument does not exist; show existing current connection or presents list for selection

-      * User selects from list presented if NAME argument is '?' or there is no NAME argument and no current connection.
+      * Name argument is '?'; presents list of connections for selection

-      This command displays all the variables that make up the current WBEM.
+      This command displays all the variables that make up current WBEM connection.

-        pywbemcli connection show server1
+        pywbemcli connection show svr1
+          name: svr1
+          ...
         pywbemcli connection show ?
+          0: svr1
+          1: svr2
+      Input integer between 0 and 2 or Ctrl-C to exit selection: : 0
+        name: svr1
+        ...

     Options:
       -h, --help  Show this message and exit.